0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 notes:

-Here is the signature of our main entrypoint that shuttle init created.
+Here is the signature of our main axum entrypoint that shuttle init created.
-The only change is the return value, which uses the wrapped shuttle axum value for the axum router.
+The only change to vanilla axum is the return value, which uses the wrapped shuttle axum value for the axum router.

-I'll show you all the code in the full example, but I want to show you how easy it is to request a database from shuttle.
+I'll demo you all the code in a moment, but I want to show you how easy it is to request a database from shuttle.

 In the second codeblock, I've added a new param to the main function which is a sqlx pgPool struct.
 Normally we'd have to create this pool ourselves, with a database uri or similar.